-For Legend of Zelda Tears of the Kingdom, there are 25 Amiibo figures you can use this ability on.
+There are 25 Amiibo figures you can use this ability on.
 Simply tap them on the Nintendo Switch to receive new and exciting armor, material, and weapons.
 Some of these include the Fierce Deity Armor and Soldier’s Bow.

 How To Acquire

 Of course, this ability has to be unlocked in-game too.
 In Legend of Zelda Tears of the Kingdom, the Amiibo ability is unlocked immediately after you acquire the Ultrahand ability.

 Moreover, the ability is activated by default, and you can scan any Amiibo figures.
 But alas, you’ll still need to buy a Legend of Zelda Amiibo figure to use this ability.
 You can get more information about Amiibo figures on Zelda’s official page.